 If you are a teen looking to work in a museum or participate in a program at a museum, then this is the page for you.
 (If you work with teens or have a teen, then you can help steer them to a program or job opportunity that might interest them.)
-Teen Programming can be found at Adler Planetarium, Art Institute of Chicago, and the National Museum of Mexican Art.
+Teen Programming can be found at Adler Planetarium, Art Institute of Chicago, National Museum of Mexican Art, and Shedd Aquarium.
 Paid Teen Internships can be found at Adler Planetarium, Art Institute of Chicago, and the Peggy Notebaert Nature Museum.